SelinOzkan7/SelinOzkan7/README.md

-## Hi👋 I'm Selin!
+# Hi👋 I'm Selin!
--Computer Engineering Student at Hacettepe University -Passionate about Software Architecture & Problem Solving -Curious for Cybersecurity
+- Computer Engineering Student at Hacettepe University
+- Passionate about Software Architecture & Problem Solving
+- Curious for Cybersecurity

 ## About Me